-To apply for state and federal programs that provide financial assistance, patients and their families must start with their local Department of Human Services or the Social Security Administration.
-Here are some of the programs for which patients may be eligible:
+To apply for state and federal programs that provide financial assistance, you and your families must start with your local Department of Human Services or the Social Security Administration.
+Here are some of the programs for which you may be eligible:

-FIP provides cash payments and Medicaid health care coverage to families with dependant children and limited income and resources.
+Provides cash payments and Medicaid health care coverage to families with dependent children and limited income and resources.
 The amount of your monthly cash payment is determined by the number of members in your family and your current income and resources.
-You apply for FIP through your local Department of Human Services.
+You can apply for FIP through your local Department of Human Services.

 Iowa Home and Community-Based Service Waiver Program

-The HCBS program helps people acquire additional health care while they remain at home.
+Helps people acquire additional health care while they remain at home.
 Medicaid covers basic health care services plus services to promote self-care and/or family care.
 A child, adult, or elderly person may be eligible if he or she meets the program guidelines.
-Waivers are available for ill and handicapped, AIDS/HIV, mentally retarded, elderly, and brain injury.
+Waivers are available for ill and handicapped, AIDS/HIV, intellectual disabilities, elderly, and brain injury.
 Application information for this program is available through the Department of Human Services.

 Department of Social Service Resources